Sutter Health: Legal actions

 In 2004, Sutter Health implemented a systemwide policy for charity care and health care discounts for uninsured and underinsured patients.
 In 2006 Sutter Health expanded its policy to offer automatic discounts to uninsured patients.
 Later, along with several other health systems, it reached settlement agreements in class-action lawsuits related to the billing of uninsured patients.

 In 2012, Sutter Health was sued for allegedly violating antitrust laws by engaging in anticompetitive practices leading to higher prices for health insurance premiums paid by both individuals and employers.
 In 2025, Sutter Health agreed to pay $228.5 million to settle the class-action lawsuit, with approximately 3 million people being eligible for payment from the settlement fund.

 In 2014, the United Food and Commercial Workers (UFCW) union & Employers Benefit Trust (UEBT) filed a class action antitrust lawsuit against Sutter Health.
 In 2018, California Attorney General Xavier Becerra filed a lawsuit against Sutter Health, alleging antitrust.
 The Attorney General and UFCW ultimately settled their combined cases out of court in December 2019.
 Under the terms of the settlement, Sutter was not required to admit wrongdoing, but will pay plaintiffs $575 million in damages, and has agreed to significantly change its anti-competitive business practices.

+In 2021, Sutter Health agreed to pay $90 million to settle a whistleblower lawsuit under the False Claims Act alleging that it submitted unsupported diagnosis codes to inflate Medicare Advantage payments.

+In 2025, Sutter Health agreed to pay $21.5 million to settle a class-action lawsuit alleging violations of the California Invasion of Privacy Act.
+The plaintiffs claimed the health system shared patient data with third-party advertisers, including Google and Meta, through tracking software embedded on its website and patient portal login pages.